8 Health Benefits of Pistachios, 3 Side Effects & Nutrition Facts

 The benefits of pistachios in pregnancy

 During pregnancy and when breastfeeding, a woman’s body needs more folic acid, a B vitamin.
-Pistachios alone cannot cover this need completely, but they still contain a lot of folic acid.
+Pistachios alone cannot cover this need completely, but they still contain a lot of the vitamin.

-In addition, the high protein content promotes the maintenance and formation of muscles.
+In addition, the high protein content helps to build and maintain muscle.
 This is not only good for the pregnant woman, but also for the embryo.

-Pistachios contain a healthy amount of L-arginine, which our body uses to create nitric oxide.
-It helps in promoting blood flow when you are erect.
+Pistachios contain a healthy amount of L-arginine, which the body uses to create nitric oxide.
+This helps to promote blood flow when erect.

-However, it is one of the few foods that are a rich source of aphrodisiac properties.
-Aphrodisiac properties lead to better sexual vitality, especially in men.
+What’s more, they are one of the few foods that are considered to have aphrodisiac properties, leading to better sexual vitality, especially in men.

 Pistachios Before Bed

-Pistachios have a relatively high content of melatonin.
-Melatonin is a hormone that is produced in the brain and shapes your sleep pattern.
+Pistachios have a relatively high content of melatonin, a hormone that is produced by the brain and shapes your sleep pattern.

-The level of melatonin in your body changes.
-It tends to be low in the morning and increases throughout the day.
-At night it remains elevated.
-Your body tells you when it is time to go to bed.
+The level of melatonin in your body fluctuates, tending to be low in the morning and increasing throughout the day.
+It reaches its peak at night and your body tells you when it is time to go to bed.

-In fact, this is where pistachios can help.
-Eating a handful of pistachios before going to bed will boost your natural melatonin level and can make you feel less tossed and turned at night.
+And this is where pistachios can come in.
+Eating a handful of pistachios before going to bed will boost your natural melatonin level and can make you toss and turn less during the night.

 Conclusion: Are Pistachios Good for You?

 In conclusion, pistachios have many benefits for your health.
-They have a positive influence on your blood sugar level, can prevent cardiovascular diseases as they lower your cholesterol level, help you lose weight and promote a healthy cell structure and thus a healthy skin as they contain important minerals and vitamins.
+They have a positive influence on your blood sugar level, can prevent cardiovascular diseases by lowering your cholesterol level, help you lose weight and promote a healthy cell structure and thus healthy skin as they contain important minerals and vitamins.

-Pistachios are beneficial for the health of pregnant women and the fetus, while for men they improve sperm quality and have an aphrodisiac effect.
+Pistachios are beneficial for the health of pregnant women and their fetus, while for men they improve sperm quality and have an aphrodisiac effect.

-Also, pistachios can straighten your melatonin level and thus improve your sleep.
+What’s more, they can help regulate your melatonin level and thus improve your sleep.

 Side Effects of Pistachios

-Despite all the benefits and positive effects of pistachios, the little "green almonds" have a few disadvantages that you should be aware of.
+Despite all the benefits and positive effects that pistachios can have, the little "green almonds" also have a few disadvantages that you should be aware of.

 Pistachios Contain Lots of Calories

-True, pistachios are conducive to losing weight when they replace unhealthier snacks.
+True, pistachios are conducive to losing weight when they are used to replace unhealthier snacks.
 However, they are also real calorie bombs.

-100 grams of pistachios have around 600 kilocalories, which is why they hit the figure very quickly when consumed in large amounts.
+100 grams of pistachios contain around 600 kilocalories, which is why your calorie intake can quickly add up if you consume them in large amounts.
 Therefore, you should definitely consume them in moderation.

-A healthy portion of pistachios has about 165 kilocalories, which is about 49 pieces or 30 grams.
-Walnuts, almonds or even hazelnuts, however, have far more calories.
+A healthy portion of pistachios amounts to about 165 kilocalories, which is equal to around 49 nuts or 30 grams.
+Walnuts, almonds or even hazelnuts, however, contain far more calories.

 Pistachios Are Toxic If Stored Incorrectly

-If pistachios are stored or harvested incorrectly, they can also quickly damage your health.
+If pistachios are harvested or stored incorrectly, they can quickly damage your health.

-If you don’t keep the stone fruit dry enough – both when harvesting and storing them and in your own home – a mold forms, which in turn produces the toxic aflatoxin.
-This substance is suspected of being carcinogenic.
-Even small amounts can be harmful to health;
+If the stone fruit is not kept dry enough – both when being harvested and when being stored, including in your own home – mold forms, which then, in turn, results in the formation of the toxic known as aflatoxin.
+This substance is suspected of being carcinogenic and even small amounts can be harmful to health.

-For this reason, you should also make sure when storing them at home that you store them in a cool and dry place, otherwise they will quickly turn brown and rancid.
+For this reason, you should make sure that you store them in a cool, dry place, otherwise they will quickly turn brown and rancid.
 Shelled pistachios are best stored in an airtight container in the refrigerator.

-If you store them correctly, they will keep for several months.
-If you want to extend the shelf life up to a year, you can also freeze them.
+If you store them correctly, they will keep for several months and if you want to extend their shelf life so they keep for up to one year, you can also freeze them.

 Can Dogs Eat Pistachios?

-Theoretically, dogs are allowed to eat pistachios.
-The same applies to them as it does to humans: pistachios have a lot of nutritional value, a lot of calories and some risk of mold.
+Theoretically, dogs are allowed to eat pistachios, and you should take the same things into consideration when feeding them to your dog as you would when eating them yourself: they have a lot of nutritional value, contain a lot of calories and there is a risk of mold.

-However, dogs are allergic and even more sensitive to the mold than we humans are.
-It is not fatal for them, but sensitive four-legged friends quickly get liver problems and gastrointestinal disorders.
+However, dogs are allergic and even more sensitive to mold than we humans are.
+It is not fatal for them, but our more sensitive four-legged friends can quickly develop liver problems and gastrointestinal disorders.

-So if your furry friend takes a bite of pistachios from time to time, it’s no problem.
-However, you should pay attention to the correct storage, as well as to the amount your dog eats.
-Also, you should not give him salted pistachios, because the salt in these quantities is very unhealthy for him.
+So if your furry friend gobbles up some pistachios from time to time, it’s no problem.
+However, you should make sure that they have been stored correctly and that your dog doesn’t eat too many.
+Another thing to bear in mind is that you shouldn’t give them any salted pistachios, because salt in these quantities is very unhealthy for them.

 Conclusion: Are Pistachios Bad for You?